kingston-hackSpace/Electrical-Safety-Practices-for-Creative-Projects/README.md

 - Sum the currents(A) for all devices sharing a power supply.
 Check if your power supply can provide this total current.
 If not, either choose a higher-rated power supply or split your project across two or more power supplies.

-- If you don't know the current draw of some of your components, you can use a multimeter.
+- If you don't know the current draw of some of your components, you can use a [multimeter](https://github.com/kingston-hackSpace/Multimeter/blob/main/README.md)

 - Make sure the wire can safely carry the current.
 Too thin wires can overheat or melt.
 [Instructions here] (https://github.com/kingston-hackSpace/About_wires).